jaateixeira/ScrapLogGit2Net/README.md

 # Features

-## Implemented features
+## Recently implemented features
 - Export to the [GraphML][http://graphml.graphdrawing.org/] format for graphs based on XML.
 Exports undirected grapths with company affiliation atributes.
 - Verbose debug output
 - Use of a serialized changelog, so we dont't need to use RAW git logs every time.
-Save a lot of time for analysing complext projects
+Save a lot of time for analysing complext projects.
-- - Possibiliry to add a argument pointing with a file with emails to ignore (e.g., bots and spam email addresses)
+- Possibiliry of adding an argument pointing with a file with emails to ignore (e.g., bots and spam email addresses).
+- Dynamic export of social network visualizations with in the circular and centrality layouts

 ## To implement (voluntears welcome)
-- Possibiliry to add a argument pointing with a file with REGULAR EXPRESSIONS to capture emails to ignore (e.g., bots and spam email addresses)
+- Possibiliry to add a argument pointing with a file with REGULAR EXPRESSIONS to capture emails to ignore (e.g., ignoring developers from a given company)-
-- Possibiliry to add a argument pointing with a file what agregates different emails used by a different individual  (e.g., John uses <John@ibm.com> and <John@gmail.com>)
+- Possibiliry to add a argument pointing with a file what agregates different emails used by a different individual  (e.g., John uses <John@ibm.com> and <John@gmail.com>).
-- Possibiliry to add a argument pointing with a file what agregates different emails used by a different individual (e.g., @ibm.com, @linux.vnet.ibm.com, @us.ibm.com, @cn.ibm.com)
+- Possibiliry to add a argument pointing with a file what agregates different emails used by a different organizations (e.g., @ibm.com, @linux.vnet.ibm.com, @us.ibm.com, @cn.ibm.com all map IBM).
-OA- Possibliity to export both networks at individual and organizational level (networks of individuals affiliated with organizations, and networks of organizations)
+- OA- Possibliity to export both networks at individual and organizational level (networks of individuals affiliated with organizations, and networks of organizations).
-- Possiblity to limit analysis to n top contriburors (organization with most nodes)
+- Possiblity to limit analysis to n top contriburors (organization with most nodes).
-- Colorize nodes by company affiliation automaticaly
+- Colorize nodes by company affiliation automaticaly.
-- export with centrality layout
-- automatic circular and centrality analysis using networkX
-- stats on the files connecting people the most
+- Report stats on the files connecting people the most (handy for identifying outliers).
+- Support for weighted edges.
+- Reporting analysis in latex, Markdown, HTML and text files.
+Should include quantitative metrics (e.g, n. commits, n. lines of code per dev, most co-edited files) and relational metrics (e.g., centrality, density).
+- Support for other network formats besides graphML (see [https://socnetv.org/docs/formats.html](https://socnetv.org/docs/formats.html)).
+- Support for community detection.

 # Contributing
 Branch and pull mode.
 Please follow the basic guide on [https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project](https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).

 Note you should not break the test runner bash script (testScrapLog.sh) that runs ScrapLogGit2Net agains test-data and compares with the expected output.

-Jose Teixeira, currently the only maintainer,  will review and merge the code and update the ChangeLog.txt and documentation if needed.
+Jose Teixeira, currently the only maintainer,  will review and merge pull requests, update the ChangeLog.txt, aknowledge the contribuitions and work on documentation on free-time from work.

 # Contributors
 Jose Teixeira